tsnellgrove/dark_castle3/doc/to_do.md

 					- ATTRIB: trig_switch, cond_switch_lst
 					- METH: None

-	- TBD: re-read all remaining mach ideas and incorporate as appropriate
-	- TBD: debug ideas:
-		- TBD: mach visible command (include switchs, warnings, and timers too)
-		- TBD: machine purpose and state command (include warnings and timers too)
-	- TBD: plan out which mach ideas to act on and which order to perform them in (inheritance first)
+- INPROC: plan out which mach ideas to act on and which order to perform them in (inheritance first)
+	- DONE: re-read all remaining mach ideas and incorporate as appropriate
+	- TBD: org mach to-dos
+	- IDEA: triggers
+		- IDEA: 'trigger_type' => 'trig_type' ??
+		- IDEA: Modular Triggers? (named after intent; match cond, result, & mach)
+		- IDEA: Establish switch triggers such that timer as trigger is more natural
+	- TBD: Sort out parrent-child inheritance
+		- TBD: review existing Warning class - refactor / integrate with Mach class
+			- TBD: refactor app_turn modules (warning & timer code)
+			- IDEA: move switch_reset to auto_action() ???
+			- TBD: review existing Timer class - refactor / integrate with Mach class
+			- TBD: update version build #
 		- TBD: reconsider parent / child mach classes / MixIns
 			- IDEA: can Warning be a parent of Mach?
 			- IDEA: is Timer truly an independent class?
 			- IDEA: do I want different types of Mach based on trigger_type = proto vs. auto vs. cmd vs. switch
 			- IDEA: but if so, then how many MixIn varients do I end up with?
 Too many?
+			- TBD: de-dup warning and timer classes
+		- IDEA: it appears that "selective inheritance" just isn't a thing.
+What now?
+			- IDEA: makes sense... in all other cases I inherit from simple parents to more complex children
+			- IDEA: WarnClass is simpler... so it should be the parent
+			- IDEA: TrigDetectMixIn - inherited by both WarnClass and MachineMixIn w/ only trig_check method?
+			- IDEA: A MixIn of a MixIn seems over-complicated...
+			- IDEA: perhaps right now I'll just make an independent class with duplicate trig_check code base
+			- IDEA: as a future activity, I can look to de-dup in a more elegant fashion
+	- TBD: Cases where I want a modular machine to run despite an error standard
+		- IDEA: perhaps move to separate 'Errors' section
+			- IDEA: new Errors class inherits from Invisible; now also returns is_attemptable
+		- IDEA: problem description
+			- IDEA: e.g. 'go north' in antechamber triggers goblin
+			- IDEA: i.e. should it ever be possible to override an error?
+If so, then how?
+			- IDEA: the 'open portcullis' case is a special problem here - it will tell Burt it's locked...
+				- IDEA: but the Goblin should attack before Burt can touch the Portcullis
+		- IDEA: general thinking / philosophy
+			- IDEA: narrative shoudld be able to trump simulation rules if desired (but it may take extra work)
+			- DECISION: use fake_door for now and swap on goblin death
+			- RECONSIDER: 'take axe' case is hard to fake out... maybe I do need an interupt() module after all??
+		- IDEA: possible solution 1
+			- IDEA: creation of a pre-validate() module called interupt() that can over-ride errors
+			- IDEA: modular machines should be designed so that it is easy to trigger & run them from interupt()
+		- IDEA: possible solutions 2
+			- IDEA: what we really need to do is differentiate between "attemptable" failure vs. "impossible"
+			- IDEA: attempting to open a locked door is the poster child for this
+				- IDEA: it is reasonable for the player to attempt a new door they find
+				- IDEA: in fact, they can only learn that it is locked by making the attempt
+				- IDEA: further, if there is a guard in the room, it is reasonably that they take action
+				- IDEA: against a player that is rattling the locked door they are guarding
+			- IDEA: by contrast: 'eat horseshoe' (when there is no nearby horseshoe) is NOT attemptable
+				- IDEA: and should not be dignified by a pre_action() response
+			- TBD: in errors, return is_attemptable
+				- TBD: if is_attemptable == True, time passes, and both pre_act() and auto_act() run
+				- IDEA: all errors that return useful info (e.g. 'locked door') are attemptable
+				- IDEA: is_attemptable = False for all cases where the obj is not in room
+				- IDEA: in between is tricky...
+				- IDEA: go <direction w/ no exit> and take <obj held by creature> are good attemptable candidates
+		- IDEA: alternative work-arounds:
+			- TBD: Maybe just 'x axe' case?
+			- TBD: update take_err() creature check - allow hostile reaction if burt attempts to take goblin axe?
+	- TBD: state machine for hedgehog
+		- IDEA: need to implement hedgehog state machine based on creature state
+			- IDEA: Both hedgehog and throne_broach_dispenser would be better implemented as state machines
+			- TBD: state machines and other general purpose mod-machs
+	- IDEA: event bus for goblin dies => dispense panel
+	- TBD: mod-mach bug fixes
+		- TBD: fix hedgehog description after sword is returned (before goblin killed)
+		- TBD: auto_static_behavior for goblin? each turn - maybe should be a standard function??
+			EXAMPLE: "the goblin is eyeing you coldly"
+		- TBD: fix eat_biscuits_warning
+			- TBD so that it no longer lives in just entrance and main_hall
+			- TBD: and no longer triggers when biscuits not in hand
+			- IDEA:  making eat_biscuits_warning universal and enabling success feedback loop for cmd_exe
+		- TBD: Do we really need to test for goblin in antechamber??? (will the goblin ever move)
+		- TBD: should hedgehog_distracted_mach just be replaced by a Creature class attribute?
+		- IDEA: Can we create a general purpose Dispenser machine - for use with Crown and Broach?
+			- IDEA: would also be useful for control_panel
+		- TBD: broaden hedgehog response to interacting with sword (e.g. "pull sword" should trigger)
+	- TBD: debug ideas:
 		- IDEA: room should have show_machs() method that lists all local mod-machs
-	- IDEA: triggers
+		- TBD: mach visible command (include switchs, warnings, and timers too)
+		- TBD: machine purpose and state command (include warnings and timers too)
+		- IDEA: machine mix-in should have a dbg_describe() method that describes the machine (like K8s)
-		- IDEA: 'trigger_type' => 'trig_type' ??
+		- IDEA: dbg_describe and debug_show_mach commands
-		- IDEA: Modular Triggers? (named after intent; match cond, result, & mach)
-		- IDEA: Establish switch triggers such that timer as trigger is more natural
+			- IDEA: to keep obj names short, just use abreviations <mach_name>_r1_m1
+			- IDEA: to understant what mod-mach does, have attribute that explains each module
+			- IDEA: also explains each result and condition
+			- IDEA: then have debug-only command that describes mod-mach based on that attribute
+			- IDEA: would also presumably need debug_show_mach command
 	- TBD: update version build #

-- TBD: review existing Warning class - refactor / integrate with Mach class
-	- TBD: refactor app_turn modules (warning & timer code)
-	- TBD: update version build #

-- TBD: review existing Timer class - refactor / integrate with Mach class
+	- TBD: in mk_def_pkl(), sort out more elegant assignment process for self referenced obj
+		- EXAMPLE: re-assigning goblin to goblin_mach after goblin Creature instantiation
+		- ANALYSIS: basic problem pattern = obj => obj_mach => obj_cond / obj_result => obj
+		- IDEA: pass/link obj to obj_con/obj_result innately (not explicitly) as part of call/assignment?
-	- TBD: update version build #
+	- TBD: update modular machine doc!

 	- TBD: <TEMPLATE>